Click a question to display its answer. Additional help about specific Internet Banking functions can be viewed once you

 You can also order paper checks, or establish Bill Pay, direct deposit, and overdraft protection, as applicable to the accounts opened.
 View our online account opening FAQs for additional information.

-You may only open select certificate accounts through Internet Banking (no IRAs, Flex Certificate Accounts, Save Smart Certificate Accounts, or jumbo certificate accounts).
-You may open a certificate account for a term of 3, 6, 12, 18, 24, 36, 48, or 60 months, with a minimum deposit of $500 and a maximum deposit of $49,999.
+You may open select certificate accounts through Internet Banking (no IRAs, Flex Certificate Accounts, or Save Smart Certificate Accounts).
+You may open a certificate account for a term of 3, 6, 12, 24, 36, 48, or 60 months, with a minimum deposit of $500 and a maximum deposit of $49,999.
 Certificate accounts that are opened outside of normal business hours will be opened the following business day.
 You are not permitted to add a joint account owner when opening certificate accounts online.

 What accounts can I request a Check to Self from in Internet Banking, and is there a limit on the amount of funds I can request?

 When requesting a Check to Self, there is a maximum limit of $10,000 per check on the following accounts: savings, money market, checking, PaySmart, and readi-cash lines of credit.

 When requesting a Check to Self, there is a maximum limit of $25,000 per check on the following accounts: pledge of savings lines of credit, pledge of stock lines of credit, and interest only home equity lines of credit.